centreon/centreon-documentation/versioned_docs/version-23.10/releases/centreon-os.md

 - [Resources Status] Added extended mode for Resources Status listing display.
 - [Resources Status] You can now switch between extended and compact mode in the Resources Status page.
 - [Resources Status] Both simple and forced check options are provided in Resources Status.
-- [Resources Status] Various user interface improvements in Resources Status :
+- [Resources Status] Various user interface improvements in Resources Status:
    - Aligned column contents with labels.
    - The icon that allows you to reorder columns is now displayed only on mouseover.
    - The columns displayed by default have been changed.